Carbon Monoxide Detector Placement

 - If it’s a multi storey house, make sure you have an alarm on the upper levels as well.

-Maintaining a CO alarm in your home
+Maintaining alarms in your home

 Maintenance of carbon monoxide alarms are similar to maintaining smoke alarms: